tomi-exe/Grupo5-Tomi-s/README.md

 npm test
 ```

+POST /api/tickets now has parameterized tests ensuring all required fields are validated.

+GET /api/tickets verifies that QR tokens are included for logged-in users.

+POST /api/checkin covers several error conditions and the successful check-in path.

+These tests improve reliability by ensuring both normal and failure scenarios behave as expected.
-Current coverage focuses on utility logic such as verifying Chilean RUT numbers
-used during registration.
+Current coverage focuses on utility logic used during registration.
 Additional tests can be added alongside application
 code under the same directory structure.

 ## Project Structure